vcruvinelr/goat-website/_docs/alphashape.md

 <td> {% include image.html src="docs/technical_documentation/alphashape/set_points.png" %} </td>

 ##### 1.2.
 Convex Hull
 In the first case is the α-parameter=0.
-This mean the generated shape from the calculation resembles all the data points.
+This means that the form generated from the calculation resembles all data points.
 This is called convex hull.
 <td> {% include image.html src="docs/technical_documentation/alphashape/convex_hull.png" %} </td>

 ##### 1.3.
 Concave Hull